 Too many students leave our higher education system without a degree, feeling ill-prepared for the workforce, and with a low-earning capacity that will not allow them to pay back their debt.
 This results in both an adverse impact on individual students and our economy as a whole.

-Elected officials must figure out how to not just make college more affordable, but also more valuable for all students and taxpayers making an investment in higher education today.
+Members of Congress must figure out how to not just make college more affordable, but also more valuable for all students and taxpayers making an investment in higher education today.

 Getting a postsecondary credential or degree is more important than ever.